someshbhardwaj/crmcruddemo/README.md

 --
--- Table structure for table `users`
+-- Table structure for table `customer`
 --
 ```sql
 CREATE DATABASE  IF NOT EXISTS `web_customer_tracker`